πŸ“š History of LGBTQ+ Rights

 1972: First London Pride

-The first UK Pride march takes place in London, inspired by the Stonewall riots in the US.
-A celebration of visibility and protest.
+The first UK Pride march takes place in London with 2,000 participants, inspired by the Stonewall riots.
+Gay News, Britain's first gay newspaper, is founded.

 1988: Section 28 & Stonewall